ygev/semaphore/README.md

 1. Load the [game](https://ygev.github.io/semaphore).
 2. Press **Start Game**.
 3. Place your laptop on a tall surface and make sure your body is fully in the shot.
-4. Make sure the model can recognize your arms.
-If you see the white outlines that track your arms' movements, you're set.
+4. Ensure that the model recognizes your arms.
+If you see white outlines tracking your arms' movements, you're set.
 5. **Wave your arms, as per the card with the stick figure, to start the game.**
 6. **Try to imitate the poses that the game prompts you with!
 Get as many as you can in 20 seconds.**
   <img src="demo-1.gif" alt="Semaphore Demo">